Value for Money 72%

 You’re probably thinking, “Innsbruck?
 That’s a city, not a ski resort.
 Why would I want to go there?”

 But take a look at the map.
 This is a place ringed with mountains.
 Immediately to the north lies the Nordkette.
-South-east of the city centre is my own backyard on the Patscherkofl, while due south you’ll find the main east-west ridge of the Alps, and the snowsure slopes of the Stubai Glacier.
+South-east of the city centre are the famous Olympic pistes of the Patscherkofl, while due south you’ll find the main east-west ridge of the Alps, and the snowsure slopes of the Stubai Glacier.

 In fact, there are nine ski areas dotted around the city, covered by the same Olympiaworld lift pass, and together they offer an extraordinary variety of terrain: there’s everything from broad, glacier pistes where the snow is almost always soft and squeaky, to Olympic-standard superpipes, and breathtaking, stomach-in-your mouth chutes.